How to Create and Select MySQL Databases

 ERROR 1007 (HY000): Can't create database 'database_name'; database exists

-To avoid errors if the database with the same name as you are trying to create exists you can use the following command:
+To avoid errors if the database with the same name as you are trying to create exists, use the

 CREATE DATABASE IF NOT EXISTS database_name;